Sit to Stand Exercise for Seniors: A Great Way to Improve Mobility

 1. Scoot/walk hips up to the edge of the chair

-3. Optional: Use arms to push off the chair or off of knees
+3. Optional: Use arms to push off the chair or off the knees

-4. Lean forward a little to bring nose over toes and push up with legs to a standing position
+4. Lean forward a little to bring your nose over your toes and push up with your legs to a standing position

-5. To sit, bend a little at the knees to push hips toward chair and lower the body to a seated position
+5. To sit, bend a little at the knees to push hips toward the chair, and lower the body to a seated position

 6. Pause before doing the next repetition

 Safety tip: In step 3, he mentions holding onto a walker or chair to help with standing.
-We DON’T recommend this because pulling or pushing on a walker or cane can cause the legs to slip, which then could cause a fall.
-In the video, he’s doing it more safely with one hand on the chair and one hand on the walker/cane, but doing this tends to lead to unsafe habits, like using two hands to pull on a walker or cane.
+We DON'T recommend this because pulling or pushing on a walker or cane can cause the legs to slip, which then could cause a fall.
+In the video, he’s doing it more safely with one hand on the chair and one hand on the walker or cane, but this tends to lead to unsafe habits, such as using two hands to pull on a walker or cane.

 • Do the same steps as in the intermediate exercise and place a relatively flat pillow under the feet to challenge balance